Coronavirus travel information

 The Canadian government continues to advise against all non-essential travel outside of Canada.
 Entry into Asian destinations is currently not possible for any foreign national.
 See the latest official government advice on travel to Asia here.

 There is currently a ban on overseas travel from Australia.
 The official Australian government advice regarding travel to all Asian destinations is do not travel.
 Entry into Asian destinations is also not currently possible for any foreign national.
 See the latest official Australian government information on travel to Asia here.

 When will travel to Asia be possible again?

 This is the million-dollar question.
 Although tourism plays a hugely significant part in local economies, especially in destinations such as Thailand and Cambodia, governments are hesitant to fully open their countries and to start allowing foreign nationals entry.
 When this will be and how it will work is at the top of the agenda for all destinations at the moment.
-In all likelihood, we won't see destinations fully open until the latter stages of 2020, and while it's still too early to travel to Asia, the one thing that is clear is that travel will return.
+In all likelihood, we won't see destinations fully open until late Spring 2021 at the earliest, and while it's still too early to travel to Asia, the one thing that is clear is that travel will return.
 Whatever form this takes, safety will be at the forefront of everyone's minds.

 This is why we are working with our local partners to develop and follow the robust protocols of WTTC (World Travel and Tourism Council) to implement new safety practices and standards.
 These will strengthen the current health and safety guidelines set out by local governments themselves to create a stress-free travel experience for you.